Take Me High: Production

 The movie was produced by Kenneth Harper, who had produced Richard's first three starring vehicles in the early 1960s.
-It was announced for production by in May 1973 Nat Cohen of EMI films under the title Hot Property.
+It was announced for production in May 1973 by Nat Cohen of EMI Films under the title Hot Property.

-It was Richard's first studio movie since Finders Keepers in 1966 although he had done some movies for Billy Graham and a TV series.
+It was Richard's first studio movie since Finders Keepers in 1966, although he had starred in the 1968 film Two a Penny for Billy Graham's World Wide Pictures.
 "It really is good to be back making a big film," he said.

 "Cliff finds a girlfriend in the picture but there is no marriage scene," said Harper.

 Filming began on 4 June in Birmingham.
 The movie features many landmarks from the city, including Gas Street Basin, Alpha Tower, the Council House (as a hotel), Spaghetti Junction, New Street, Corporation Street, Central Library and the Hall of Memory.

 Richard said during filming that "it's a happy film and its message, if any, is a fun one.
 I wouldn't play in a film which I thought likely to have any bad influence.
 I shall be able to take my Mum to the premiere of Hot Property without feeling embarrassed about what she'll see – that's my standard."